Tum Aise Hi Rehna

-Tum Aise Hi Rehna is an Indian television drama series, which premiered on 10 November 2014 and ended on 10 April 2015.
+Tum Aise Hi Rehna is an Indian television drama series that premiered on 10 November 2014 and ended on 10 April 2015.
 It aired Monday through Friday on Sony TV.
 The stars Kinshuk Mahajan and Shefali Sharma in a lead roles.
 The show also stars Rishika Mihani, Siddharth Vasudev, Madhura Naik, Indira Krishnan in pivotal roles.
-The show went off-air due to low TRPs.

 Story

 Riya is training to be a doctor and is interning at a hospital in Jaipur.
 She has been raised in a modern set-up with an open minded loving family who have encouraged her to follow her career.
 Riya is in love with Abhimanyu who comes from the traditional Maheshwari family where love marriage is frowned upon and women are not allowed to work after marriage.
 Abhimanyu's tireless efforts enable him and Riya to be married although after a number of hiccups.

 Abhimanyu's mother, Rukmini, is a controlling traditional woman who agrees to the marriage to keep her son in the family but openly refuses to accept the modern Riya as her daughter-in-law.
 Riya's start in her marital home is difficult but she resolves to win over her mother-in-law whilst maintaining her principles.

 The story changed shortly after with the introduction of Aanchal, Abhimanyu's obsessive fan who died but has now returned as an evil spirit to be with him.
 The story then focuses on how Aanchal puts Abhimanyu's family in danger in trying to be with him by embodying and controlling Riya's physical form for her own motives.